Menu

 What's the difference between a PA and a physician?

 Physician assistants are educated in the "medical model"; in some schools they attend many of the same classes as medical students.
+Physician assistants are educated in PA programs accredited by the ARC-PA or Accreditation Review Commission on Education for the Physician Assistant), and each PA is certified (PA-C) by the NCCPA or National Commission on Certification of Physician Assistants.

 One of the main differences between PA education and physician education is not the core content of the curriculum, but the amount of time spent in formal education.
 In addition to time in school, physicians are required to do an internship, and the majority also complete a residency in a specialty following that.
 PAs do not have to undertake an internship or residency.